Why a cleaning up in Switzerland? Isn’t it sparkling clean here? What is there to clean up? I wondered…

 Because yes, the country is indeed amazingly clean and green!
 However, much money is spent on making it so: when looking closer you’ll see that it isn’t that spotless after all!

 Let’s Do It World is a non-profit organization hosting clean-up events throughout the world.
 Let’s Do It Switzerland, founded a year ago, is joining the annual World Cleanup Day event on Saturday the 19th of September.
-The country leader of World Cleanup Day Switzerland, Fabio Gieriet, has provided me with many new insights on ways to make a positive impact.
-He made me aware that small changes can have a big impact on the offline and -surprisingly enough- online environment, too.
+The country leader of World Cleanup Day Switzerland, Fabio Gieriet, has provided me with many new insights.
+S changes can have a big impact on the offline and -surprisingly enough- online environment, too.

 Let’s do it together